ashmind/net-feature-tests/README.md

 ### Projects

   1. FeatureTests: xUnit feature tests.
-  2. TableGenerator: helper project that is used to generate documentation.
+  2. FeatureTables.Generator: helper project that is used to generate documentation.
-     Build and run TableGenerator after any changes to the tests.
+     Build and run this project after any changes to the tests.